6 Habits That'll Keep Your Business Stuck

 Marketing is essential to show how your product or service stands out from the competition.
 Your business can offer the best product or service in the world, but if no one knows about it you won’t sell a thing.
 Once you know your target audience you’ll be able to effectively reach out to them.
 Trade shows, social media, flyers, and a kick-ass website are different options you can utilize.
 Use a mixture of these.
 Or outsource this task to ensure you get your message out to the world.
 And then back up your marketing with exceptional customer service, because the most trusted form of marketing is still word-of-mouth.

 5. Not keeping current

-At one point in time you saw an opportunity in the market that you capitalized on.
+At one point in time, you saw an opportunity in the market that you capitalized on.
 Do not stop analyzing the market and developing new offerings.
 Check out what your competition is doing.
 Get feedback from past and current clients; ask around to see how you can improve.
 Keep developing and growing and stay current on relevant trends.
 Hire a virtual assistant to do this research for you.

 In addition, take this same approach with yourself.
-Continue learning; take courses, meet new people.
+Continue learning; take courses, and meet new people.
 Get out of your comfort zone, this is where you will grow and take your business to the next level!